-Each year, the Law Society will measure progress quantitatively by providing legal workplaces of at least 25 licensees in Ontario with the quantitative self-identification data of their licensees compiled from the Lawyer Annual Report and the Paralegal Annual Report so they can compare their data with the aggregate demographic data gathered from the profession as a whole through the annual reports.
+Each year, the Law Society will measure progress quantitatively by providing legal workplaces of at least 25 licensees in Ontario with the quantitative self-identification data of their licensees compiled from the Lawyers Annual Report and the Paralegal Annual Report in a manner consistent with the best practices established to protect licensees vulnerable to harm that may flow from this disclosure, so they can compare their data with the aggregate demographic data gathered from the profession as a whole through the annual reports.

-&lt;sup>42 Canadian Bar Association, "Measuring Diversity in Law Firms: A Critical Tool for Achieving Performance" (Ottawa: Canadian Bar Association, 2012) Ibid.
+47 Canadian Bar Association, "Measuring Diversity in Law Firms: A Critical Tool for Achieving Performance"

+(Ottawa: Canadian Bar Association, 2012)

+48 Ibid.

-&lt;sup>44 Sabrina Lyon and Lorne Sossin, "Data and Diversity in the Canadian Justice Community", Vol. 10, No. 5 (2014) Osgoode Legal Studies Research Paper No. 12/2014 at 2, [Data and Diversity] available at http://digitalcommons.osgoode.yorku.ca/cgi/viewcontent.cgi?article=1062&context=olsrps.
+49 Sabrina Lyon and Lorne Sossin, "Data and Diversity in the Canadian Justice Community", Vol. 10, No. 5 (2014) Osgoode Legal Studies Research Paper No. 12/2014 at 2, [Data and Diversity] available at http://digitalcommons.osgoode.yorku.ca/cgi/viewcontent.cgi?article=1062&context=olsrps.

-"...what gets measured can help organizations understand how effective their programs and policies are; where they have issues; and what relevant and reasonable goals they can establish to improve performance."45
+"...what gets measured can help organizations understand how effective their programs and policies are; where they have issues; and what relevant and reasonable goals they can establish to improve performance."
+50